Deepika-Sharma08/Object-detection-MRCNN-Yolo/README.md

 1. Reading images as numpy array using opencv.
 2. Histogram based thresholding to create binary image.
 3. Canny edge detection to find edges/objects in the image.
-4. Dilate and erode image with vertical and horizontal kernals to merge edges if too close.
+4. Dilate and erode image with vertical and horizontal kernels to merge edges if too close.
 5. Reverse the image to get empty space highlighted as 1's.
 6. Co-ordinates detection using rectangle identification [rectangles of ones in the image]